-For the purpose of these guidelines, a participant includes a party or their attorney.
+For the purpose of these guidelines, a participant includes a party or their attorney of record.

 This information is provided as guidance.
-The conduct of the oral argument remains a matter for the presiding judge.
-Participants should follow any direction given by the appellate panel judges.
+The conduct of the oral argument remains a matter for the judge presiding over the argument.
+Participants should follow any direction given by the judge(s).